merll/docker-map/docs/guide/containers/yaml.rst

 ================================

 YAML (YAML Ain’t Markup Language) files are often easier to write than Python dictionaries, and provide a good possibility to separate code from configuration.
 Container maps can be maintained in and loaded from YAML files.
-As the contents are imported as a dictionary, the inner structure is identical to the Python dictionary representation.
+The contents are represented as a Python dictionary, and therefore, the configuration structure is identical.

 YAML elements
 -------------
 When used according to the full specification, YAML is a very feature-rich and powerful language.
-This is only a quick introduction to the syntactical elements of YAML, as relevant for container maps:
+This is only a quick introduction to the syntactical elements of YAML, as far as relevant for container maps:

 * YAML elements can be structured in a hierarchy, similar to other markup languages.
-Just Like in Python, the hierarchy level is defined by outline indentation.
+Just like in Python, the hierarchy level is defined by outline indentation.
 * Every line without any prefix is a key-value pair ``key: value``, and read as items of an associative array (a dictionary in Python).
 An indented key indicates a nested structure.
 * Lines prefixed with a dash ``-`` followed by a space represent items of a list.
 * Most data types are implicit.
 For example, you do not need to quote strings, unless they consist of only numbers and a dot and therefore could be read as integer or float.
-In doubt (e.g. for version numbers), you should quote them or prefix with the tag ``!!str``.
+When in doubt (e.g. for version numbers), you should quote them or prefix with the tag ``!!str``.
 * Strings are trimmed (unless within quotes); in a dictionary for example, it does not matter how much space there is between the key and the value.
-* Lists and dictionaries can also be written in inline-syle, similar to JSON syntax: Curly brackets represent a associative array (dictionary), square brackets a list.
+* Lists and dictionaries can also be written in inline-syle in JSON syntax: Curly brackets represent a associative array (dictionary), square brackets a list.

 For a more comprehensive reference, the Wikipedia_ article provides a good overview.
 The `YAML specification`_